edwardtanguay/nuxt-showcase-001/README.md

 # template-nuxt-001

-This is a showcase site for Nuxt 4.
+This is a template site for Nuxt 4 with menu, three pages, Tailwind, Sass, lightly responsive.

 ## Setup